demoth/jake2/cake-model-viewer/README.md

 This app can display .md2 and .pcx files (provided as an argument)

-To build run `gradle :cake-model-viewer:build` (requires graalvm jdk 17)
+To build run `gradle :cake-model-viewer:nativeBuild` (requires graalvm jdk 17)

 You will find the executable in `cake-model-viewer/build/native/nativeCompile`